Resident Responsibilities

 Call Schedule

 One chief and one junior resident assigned to the MUSC rotation will be responsible for making a monthly call schedule.
 The Department allows for call to be taken from home as long as patient care is not compromised.
 Call for the senior resident is every 4 weeks back up call.
 The residency director reserves the right to institute "in-house" call should there be any indication that patient care has been compromised.
-Call for the junior resident varies from 6 to 7 weeknight calls (Q4) and 1 to 2 weekend block calls per month.
-The junior residents have from 2 to 3 weekends off a month.
+Call for the junior resident varies from 4 to 5 weeknight calls (Q6) and approximately 1 weekend block calls every 6 weeks.
 The intern shares with weekend block call.
 Outside after-hours calls are directed to either the junior resident or the chief resident.
 All physician calls will be directed to the attending physician on call.
 The on-call attending will be designated as the physician of the day and will be responsible for all consults on that day.
 Adult attending call schedules will run from Friday through the next Friday.
 The pediatric urology attending covers all pediatric consults during weekday work hours.
 In his absence, the on-call attending will cover pediatric call.

 Research Activities